-aka Ghost In the Shell: The New Movie (Kokaku Kidotai)
+aka Ghost in the Shell: The New Movie

 Director – Kazuya Nomura, General Director – Kazuchika Kise, Screenplay – Tow Ubukata, Based on the Comic Book by Shirow Masamune, Producers – Kengo Abe, Tetsushi Suzuki & Natsuko Tatsuzawa, Photography – Koji Tanaka, Music – Cornelius, General Animation Director – Toru Okubo, Special Effects – Masahiro Murakami.
 Production Company – Production I.G./Toho Animation.

 Newport City, 2029.
 Major Motoko Kusanagi leads her assault team to stop a squad of cyborgised former soldiers who have taken people hostage at an embassy.
 They discover that this is just a feint to distract them from a bomb planted in a briefcase that kills the Prime Minister as he opens it.
 In that they reported directly to the Prime Minister, this now makes them a unit without mandate.
 They set out to investigate, coming up against their old nemesis of the Fire-Starter who can hack into people’s brains and implant false memories.
 The trail leads Kusanagi back to the orphanage where she grew up as a fully cyborgised human.

 The Ghost in the Shell series began as a manga Ghost in the Shell (1989-90) from Masamune Shirow, which appeared over eight months in Young magazine.
 This concerns the cyborg officer Motoko Kusanagi and her partner Batou as they deal with a series of threats in a cyberpunk future.
 Shirow later revisited the world with the sequels Ghost in the Shell: Man-Machine Interface (1991-7) and Ghost in the Shell 1.5: Human-Error Processor (1991-6).
 The first manga series was adapted by Mamoru Oshii as the anime Ghost in the Shell (1995), which proved a popular hit, and Oshii later made a sequel with the stunning Ghost in the Shell: Innocence (2004).
 There was also an anime tv series Ghost in the Shell: Stand Alone Complex (2004-5), which ran for twenty-six episodes and told a series of original stories, followed by a further anime tv series Ghost in the Shell SAC_2045 (2020- ).
 Ghost in the Shell (2017) was the much ridiculed live-action English-language remake starring Scarlett Johansson.